 Hello!
-I am a Research Scientist at Facebook Core Data Science and on leave as Assistant Professor at the University of Pittsburgh since 2019.
+I am a Research Scientist at Meta (formerly Facebook) Core Data Science and affiliated as an Adjunct Professor at the University of Pittsburgh.
 My research interests are in the areas of reinforcement learning, approximate dynamic programming, and Bayesian optimization.
-I am also interested in a variety of application domains, such as energy markets, ride-sharing, and public health.
+I am also interested in taking an operations research perspective in various application domains, such as energy markets, ride-sharing, and public health.
 I received my Ph.D. in May 2016 in Operations Research and Financial Engineering from Princeton University.

 Multi-Step Budgeted Bayesian Optimization with Unknown Evaluation Costs

 Brief Description: Most Bayesian optimization algorithms ignore how evaluation costs, which are often unknown, may change over the optimization domain.
 An unknown cost function with a budget constraint introduces a new dimension to the exploration-exploitation trade-off, where learning about the cost incurs the cost itself.
 We propose a new dynamic programming-based acquisition function for this problem setting.

 Structured Actor-Critic for Managing Public Health Points-of-Dispensing